chrisbermejo/chrischat/README.md

 - React - The web framework used for the frontend.
 - Express.js - The backend framework used.
 - PostgreSQL - The database used for storing user data and messages.

+## Test Account

+You can use the following credentials to access a test account on the live demo:

+- **Username:** testaccount
+- **Password:** b9!WW53Q+mr";.,

+Alternatively, you can create your own account by following the registration process on the live demo.